agmangas/wotemu/README.md

 wotemu stop --compose-file ./examples/quickstart.yml --stack quickstart
 ```

-> It is necessary to stop the stack using `wotemu stop` instead of `docker stack rm` to capture a final snapshot of the stack state and keep the Redis store online.
+> It is necessary to stop the stack with `wotemu stop` instead of `docker stack rm` to capture a final snapshot of the stack state and keep the Redis store online.

 An HTML report containing useful insights into the behaviour of the emulation stack can be then generated with the following command.